bitrise-io/steps-xcode-builder/README.md

 - CONCRETE_BUILD_TOOL: "xcodebuild" is the default; "xctool" is supported; CONCRETE_ARCHIVE_STATUS can only use "xcodebuild"

 ## UnitTest specific inputs
 - UNITTEST_PLATFORM_NAME: device to run the tests with, will be appended to the "platform=iOS Simulator,name=" `-destination` flag of the xcodebuild command.
 Default is "iPad".
+For iPhone devices you have to specify the full name of the simulator device, like: "iPhone Retina (4-inch)"

 # Output Environment Variables
 (accessible for Steps running after this Step)